ENGL 45B: SURVEY OF AMERICAN LITERATURE II: 1865 TO THE PRESENT

 Special Facilities and/or Equipment

-B. When taught via Foothill Global Access, ongoing access to computer with email and basic software capabilities.
+2. When taught virtually, ongoing access to a computer with LMS-compatible software and internet browser.

 Method(s) of Evaluation